priyankaraghunathan15/boston-311-sql-case-study/README.md

 This project explores 311 service request data from the City of Boston using advanced SQL analytics.
 It dives into complaint trends, resolution efficiency, departmental SLA compliance, and citizen behavior.

-Through 10 business-driven queries, this project demonstrates senior-level SQL techniques including:
+Through 10 business-driven queries, this project demonstrates advanced SQL techniques including:

 - CTEs and window functions
 - Trend and volume analysis